7RU7H/Archive/Social-Engineering/Phishing/Phishing.md

 # Phishing Defined

-[Phishing](https://en.wikipedia.org/wiki/Phishing) is type of [[Social-Enigeering]] where the attacker sends fraudulent message(s) design to trick a victim into actions related to the attackers Objective ([MITRE Tactic TA0001](https://attack.mitre.org/tactics/TA0001/)).
+[Phishing](https://en.wikipedia.org/wiki/Phishing) is type of [[Social-Engineering]] where the attacker sends fraudulent message(s) design to trick a victim into actions related to the attackers Objective ([MITRE Tactic TA0001](https://attack.mitre.org/tactics/TA0001/)).

 # Contents: